Kurokio/HDRL-Internship-2024/README.md

 - determines a "FAIR score" of all records
 - reports these findings in the form of created charts

+*Note that this project was tested in Summer 2024 on SPASE version 2.6.1*

 ## Prerequisites
 1. Clone the NASA SPASE repository found at https://github.com/hpde/NASA/tree/master by running the following.
 ```python